 See the NI Direct website to apply for a primary or post-primary school.

 Deadlines for applications

-- Secondary schools: The closing date is 31st October (to start in September the following year).
-You will find out at which school your child has been allocated a place on 1st March when the Local Authority (LA) will email you.
+- Secondary schools: The closing date is 1st November (to start in September the following year).
+You will find out at which school your child has been allocated a place on 1st March when the Local Authority (LA) will email you

 Deadlines for applications vary and are set by your local authority.
 See the individual LA websites for details on application deadlines.
 However, as a guideline, most LAs open their school admission round during September and October (for entry the following year) and these stay open for at least six weeks.